 Children don't effectively learn and retain information when taught disconnected facts.
 If your child attends elementary school in the United States, this is most likely how they are taught.
 It's important to teach subjects like physics, chemistry, biology, and Earth science regularly and in a logical order.
 A children's encyclopedia can serve very effectively as an outline for either a homeschool or afterschool science curriculum.

 How to Teach Physics, Chemistry and Biology

-Look for videos on YouTube that supplement these topics.
-You will find some aimed at younger kids.
+Look for videos on YouTube to supplement these topics that are aimed at younger kids.
 The Magic School Bus series of videos and books cover many topics in science.
-It helps a lot to have a subscription to the brainpopjr.com website because they have videos covering many foundational topics in Physics, Chemistry and Biology.
+It helps to have a subscription to the brainpopjr.com website because they have videos covering many foundational topics in Physics, Chemistry, and Biology.
 But it costs $85 a year for home use.
-If your child attends school or is homeschooled through some kind of public or private school program find out if the school offers brainpopjr.com for free.
+If your child attends school or is homeschooled through some kind of public or private school program, find out if the school offers brainpopjr.com for free.